Ballistol

 Ballistol (meaning 'Ballistic Oil') is a mineral oil-based chemical which advertises that it has many uses.
 It is manufactured and distributed by Ballistol GmbH in the Bavarian village of Aham and was originally intended for cleaning, lubricating, and protecting firearms.

 Description

-The product originated from Germany before World War I, after the German military requested an 'all-around' oil and cleaner for their rifles and equipment.
+The product originated from the German Empire in 1904, before World War I, after the Imperial German Army requested an 'all-around' oil and cleaner for their Gewehr 98 rifles and equipment.
 The German military used it from 1905 to 1945.

 The chemical is a yellowish clear liquid with a consistency expected of a light oil.
 However, when it comes in contact with water it emulsifies, becoming a thick creamy white substance.
 It has a sweet and mildly pungent smell similar to black licorice.

 It is distributed in liquid and aerosol forms.
 The aerosol uses butane or propane as a propellant.

 It advertises it has no carcinogens.

 Metal compatibility

 Ballistol is fully compatible with all metals including aluminium.
 However, Ballistol dissolves traces of copper, zinc, lead and tombac and can, therefore, be used to clean brass, bronze and silver.